-However, previous evaluations of parameterizations using balloon observations compared more global statistical behaviours (Jewtoukoff et al., 2015; Kang et al., 2017; Alexander et al., 2021) rather than ability to reproduce instantaneous values of momentum fluxes.
-One good reason to consider global statistical properties of momentum flux, rather than daily values, is that parameterizations are based on simplified quasi-linear wave theory, assume spectral distributions that are loosely constrained, and ignore lateral propagation almost entirely (some attempt to include it can be found in Amemiya and Sato (2016); Kim et al. (2024), see also the underlying theory in Achatz et al. (2023)).
+However, previous evaluations of parameterizations using balloon observations were often quite indirect and 34 related more to their statistical behaviours (Jewtoukoff et al., 2015; Kang et al., 2017; Alexander et al., 2021) rather 35 than their ability to directly reproduce instantaneous values of momentum fluxes.
+One good reason to consider global 36 statistical properties of momentum flux, rather than daily values, is that parameterizations are based on simplified 37 quasi-linear wave theory, assume spectral distributions that are loosely constrained, and ignore lateral propagation 38 almost entirely (some attempt to include it can be found in Amemiya and Sato (2016), see also the underlying theory 39 in Achatz et al. (2023)).
 Nevertheless, some factors could mitigate these weaknesses.
-One factor is that in all parameterizations the wave amplitude is systematically limited by a breaking criterion that encapsulates nonlinear effects.
-Another is that some parameterizations explicitly relate launched waves to sources, and there is a continuing effort to improve the realism of the convective sources (Liu et al., 2022).
-Finally, observations systematically suggest that dynamical filtering by the large scale wind is extremely important for upward propagating GWs (Plougonven et al., 2017), and this central property is represented in all GW parameterizations.
-For all these reasons, it may well be that GW parameterizations using the large scale flow found at a given place and time produce momentum fluxes that can be directly compared to those measured by a balloon at the same place.
+One factor is that in all param-40 eterizations the wave amplitude is systematically limited by a breaking criterion that encapsulates nonlinear effects.
+41 Another is that some parameterizations explicitly relate launched waves to sources, and there is a continuing effort 42 to improve the realism of these convective sources (Liu et al., 2022).
+Finally, observations systematically suggest that 43 dynamical filtering by the large scale wind is extremely important for upward propagating GWs (Plougonven et al., 44 2017), and this central property is represented in all GW parameterizations.
+For all these reasons, it may well be that 45 GW parameterizations using the large scale flow found at a given place and time produce momentum fluxes that can 46 be directly compared to those measured by a balloon at the same place.
+47

 Based on the relative success of previous offline calculations using reanalysis data (Jewtoukoff et al., 2015; Kang et al., 2017; Alexander et al., 2021), Lott et al. (2023) have shown that such a direct comparison gives results of interest.
 The first is that the state-of-the-art convective gravity wave drag scheme of Lott and Guez (2013) predicts momentum fluxes in the lower equatorial stratosphere whose amplitudes can be directly compared with those measured during phase 1 of the Strateole-2 balloon campaign.
 This gives a direct in-situ observational confirmation that the theories and modelling of the QBOs developed over the last 50 years are largely correct about the importance of GWs for driving the QBO.
-Moreover, the comparison showed a good level of correlation between the day to day variability in momentum fluxes between measured and parameterized values, a correlation that is much higher for waves carrying momentum fluxes in the eastward direction than in the westward direction.
-Such a good correlation is consistent with the fact that the Lott and Guez (2013) scheme relates the gravity waves to their convective sources (not all schemes do) and that the GWs experience strong dynamical filtering in the middle troposphere and lower stratosphere.
-However, Lott et al. (2023) also show that a scheme that relates gravity waves to only convection failed to predict the right statistical behaviour of the momentum fluxes.
-More precisely, the probability density function of the predicted momentum flux amplitudes have long tails for low values which are more pronounced than in observations.
-This suggests that the parameterization misses processes like lateral propagation or the presence of a background of waves whose source and nature need to be understood.
+Moreover, the comparison showed a good level of correlation between the day to day variability in momentum fluxes between measured and parameterized values, a correlation that is much higher for waves carrying 55 momentum fluxes in the eastward direction than in the westward direction.
+Such a good correlation is consistent 56 with the fact that the Lott and Guez (2013) scheme relates the gravity waves to their convective sources (not all 57 schemes do) and that the GWs experience strong dynamical filtering in the middle troposphere and lower stratosphere.
+58 However, Lott et al. (2023) also show that a scheme that relates gravity waves to only convection failed to predict the 50 right statistical behaviour of the momentum fluxes.
+More precisely, the probability density function of the predicted 60 momentum flux amplitudes have long tails for low values which are absent in observations.
+This suggests that the 61 parameterization misses processes like lateral propagation or the presence of a background of waves whose origin 62 remains a challenge to predict.
+63